bootstrap-vue/bootstrap-vue/docs/components/form-input/README.md

 browser types/version.
 Browsers that do not support a particular type will fall back to a `text` input type.

+Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7.
+Instead of using `datetime`, since support should be deprecated, use `date` and `time` as two separate input types.

+For date an time style input, when supported, the displayed value in the GUI may be different than what is return by it's value.

 ## Control sizing